About Echidna Walkabout

 Janine Duffy and Roger Smith founded Echidna Walkabout in 1993, and since then we have been providing high quality nature and wildlife experiences for small groups of international and domestic travellers.
-Most of our tours are in the wildlife-rich regions of southeastern Australia (primarily near Melbourne).
-We also specialise in the Northern Territory.
+Our tours are in the wildlife-rich regions of south-eastern Australia, the Northern Territory and in Western Australia.
+We also design and guide tours almost anywhere in Australia

 We organise everything for you on our fully guided and catered journeys.
 Our prices include everything except personal items and alcoholic drinks.
 Please read our detailed tour itineraries and if you have any doubts about what is included please ask us.